 An immersion blender is easiest, however, any type of blender* will work with this pudding recipe.

-Here's another healthy vegan dessert recipe to try - 1 ingredient mango sorbet.
+Here's another healthy vegan dessert recipe to try - vegan mango sorbet.

 Did you enjoy this persimmon chocolate vegan pudding recipe?
 I would love to hear from you, leave me a comment below and give me a rating.
 This will help me sustain Plant Based Folk.